-Susan Brownell Anthony was the American Anti Slavery Society leader and later devoted her life to women’s suffrage.
+Susan Brownell Anthony was a leader of the American Anti-Slavery Society and later devoted her life to women’s suffrage.

 There, she met many leading abolitionists, including Frederick Douglass, Parker Pillsbury, and Wendell Phillips, and became involved in the anti-slavery movement.
-Soon, the temperance movement enlisted her sympathy, and then, after meeting Amelia Bloomer and, through her, Elizabeth Cady Stanton, so did that of woman suffrage.
+Soon, the temperance movement enlisted her sympathy, and, after meeting Amelia Bloomer and, through her, Elizabeth Cady Stanton, that of women’s suffrage did as well.
 During the Civil War, she focused on abolition and was the principal New York agent for the American Anti-Slavery Society.

 Suffragists Marching in New York City in 1912, by the American Press Association.

-After the war, however, she returned to her women’s suffrage movement activities.
+After the war, however, she returned to her activities in the women’s suffrage movement.
 For 45 years, she traveled throughout the United States by stagecoach, wagon, carriage, and train, making 75-100 speeches a year.
 Unfortunately, though she was key to the passage of the Nineteenth Amendment, which gave women the right to vote, she would not live to see it implemented.
 She died 14 years before it was passed.

 On March 13, 1906, Anthony died of pneumonia and heart failure.
 She was buried at the Mount Hope Cemetery in Rochester, New York.